 To use the pluggable InLocalStorage

-option of the SDK and be able to cache flags for subsequent loads in the same browser, you need to pass it to the SDK config on it's storage
+option of the SDK and be able to cache flags for subsequent loads in the same browser, you need to pass it to the SDK config on its storage

 option.